Munster Blackwater: Fish kill

-On 11 August 2025, anglers on the river discovered a major fish kill.
-It was estimated that 32,000 salmon and brown trout died after an unknown environmental irritant entered the water.
-Tests found no evidence of disease, chemicals, pesticides, or heavy metals.
-Despite a significant investigation, a report stated that the pollutant or source responsible for the fish kill could not be identified.
+In August 2025, anglers on the river discovered what was described as the "largest fish kill in the history of the state", impacting approximately 32,000 salmon and brown trout in the river.
+Despite an investigation, a report stated that the source or pollutant responsible for the fish kill could not be identified, with tests finding no evidence of disease, chemicals, pesticides or heavy metals.
 Local anglers urged Inland Fisheries Ireland (IFI) to improve investigations, questioned the agency's delay in initiating them, and called for the removal of all commercial netting, as well as increased fines for facilities that discharge into the river.
-It was the largest fish kill in the history of the State.

-On 13 September 2025, Ella McSweeney, writing in the Irish Times published an extensive report detailing a list of violations by North Cork Creameries, a farmer-owned co-operative based in Kanturk.
-The Environmental Protection Agency (EPA) had published a series of violations regarding the creamery, which discharged and continues to dischharge into the River Allow, a tributary to the Blackwater.
-When questioned in relation to the fish kill, North Cork Creameries responded by stating it was "entirely impossible" that it was responsible for the fish kill.
-Later, the EPA confirmed that there was no causal link between the creamery’s discharges and the fish kill.
+In September 2025, Ella McSweeney of The Irish Times published a report into violations by North Cork Creameries, a farmer-owned co-operative based in Kanturk.
+The Environmental Protection Agency (EPA) had identified a number of violations by the creamery, which discharged into the River Allow, a tributary to the Blackwater.
+In response, North Cork Creameries said it was "entirely impossible" that it was responsible for the fish kill.
+That month, the EPA released the results of its investigation, which found no cause and suggested that there was no casual link between the activity of sites under its regulation and the fish kill.

-Following the fish kill, local angling clubs installed their own year-round, 24/7 water quality sensors, known as "sondes".
-At an Oireachtas hearing, the Killavullen Angling Club secretary criticised the multi-agency taskforce for failing to identify the pollutant or those responsible.
-"They failed on all counts," said Mr Flynn, adding that local anglers and communities have lost confidence in the agencies meant to protect rivers and waterways.
+Following the fish kill, local angling clubs installed their own water quality sensors and the secretary of the Killavullen Angling Club secretary criticised the multi-agency taskforce for failing to identify the pollutant or those responsible.